 Place Category: Trip Reports

-Colombia – or at least the Colombia I saw – is about as close to paradise as I can imagine.
+Colombia is about as close to paradise as I can imagine.
 It is ridiculously diverse with about 460 species of mammals.
-I think only Brazil has more, but Brazil is about three times the size.
+I think only Brazil has more, but Brazil is about seven times the size.
 The biodiversity is driven by the geographic diversity: Colombia has serious mountains, grassland plains, rainforest, desert and coastal forest.
 I can’t imagine anyone ever has an excuse to be bored.
 Add to this some of the friendliest, happiest people I’ve ever met, a low cost of living, delicious food and you begin to get the picture.
 And I haven’t even mentioned the women.

 Leticia is the gateway to the Colombian Amazon.
 In October 2006 I visited and headed straight out of town by river to Brazil and the Palmari lodge.
 But in Leticia itself I saw Botos (Pink River Dolphins) as well as some Black-mantled Tamarins (Saguinus nigricollis) in the forest at around the 11km milepost out of town.
 The locals call them Bebe Leches because their white moustaches give them a look like babies that have been drinking milk.

 Agoutis and Pacas are also in the same area, though animals would be easier to see further out of town, either in the Palmari Reserve area or deeper into Colombia at the Parque Nacional Amacayacu.
 Puerto Narino, about 90km up river from Leticia, is home to a few Amazonian Manatees apparently, though they aren’t easy to see.

 In January 2020 we spent a morning near the Rio Claro Nature Reserve, a couple of hours from Medellin, and saw Varied White-fronted Capuchins and Silvery-brown Bare-faced Tamarins.